 Zomato excels in outdoor advertising by combining witty punchlines, pop culture references, and cultural relevance with minimal designs.
 Their clever messaging captures Gen Z attention and drives brand recall.
 While bold, their strategy highlights the need for creativity with responsibility.

-If we have to choose a modern-day benchmark of outdoor advertising, our experts will pick Zomato.
+outdoor advertising is one of the most effective marketing strategies today.
+If we have to choose a modern-day benchmark, our experts will pick Zomato.
 The food-delivery company targets Gen Z and uses pop culture references to make a spot for itself.

 Beating the competition is not easy in today’s competitive market but Zomato stands out with its witty ideas & messages on outdoor billboards.